HMS Lynx (1794): Napoleonic Wars

 On 23 May 1803, Lynx and Immortalite captured the French ship Paix.
 A year later, on 10 May 1804, Lynx and Ethalion captured Union.

 In July 1804 Lynx took numerous prizes.
 She took Four Brothers and Nike (or Nilea) on 10 July, Jonge Pieter Casper Piersberg on 12 July, and the brigs Jonge Jan and Jacobus Zeeper on 30 July.
-Lloyd's List reported that Lynx was in company with the sloop Scorpion and the gun-brig Censor, and that together they captured 10 vessels that were sailing from Riga to Embden carrying masts.
+Lloyd's List reported that Lynx was in company with the sloop Scorpion and the gun-brig Censor, and that together they captured 10 vessels that were sailing from Riga to Emden carrying masts.
 By this account the vessels they captured were: Vrow Hermina, Bowman, master; Juno, Gulzeet, master; Frau Margaretta, Roloff, master; General Van Bloucher, Ruyle, master; Jonge Oune & Brower, Ruyle, master; Four Brothers, Stemmings, master; Jonge Peter Caspar, Jobs, master; Gute Foffnung; and Piepersburg.
 The British sent their captives into Yarmouth.

 In April 1806 Lynx captured several Prussian vessels.
 These were Electrum, Romulus, Goode Intentie, and Vrow Mazka, on the 15th, 21st, and 26th.
 Earlier, in company with Texel and Nightingale, Lynx captured the Prussian ship Einigkeit on 6 April.
 They also captured Jonge Ebeling, Freundschaft, and Morgenstern off Lieth.
 Then on 20 April Lynx captured another Prussian vessel, Fortuna.

 On 21 April 1807, Lynx recaptured the brig Providence, Edward Fox, Master.
 Lynx, the hired armed cutter Lord Kieth, and Resolution shared in the proceeds of the capture of the Danish merchant-vessel Adjutor, on 6 August.
 Eight days later Lynx, Resolution and Ariel shared in the capture of Aurora.

 Lynx shared with Ariadne in the capture of Catharina Frederika on 3 June.
 That same day the two British ships also captured the Philip.
 On 13 July they captured Jussrouw Antje.
 The gun-brig Constant shared with Lynx the capture, on 7 May, of Rebecca and Jonge Tobias.
 Lynx also shared in the prize money for captures at Heligoland on 5 September in connection with the surrender of the Danish fleet at the Battle of Copenhagen.